YahooArchive/mojito/docs/dev_guide/code_exs/global_assets.rst

 Static URLs to Assets
 =====================

 Mojito provides static URLs to application-level and mojit-level assets.
-You can refer to these assets in your view templates, or if you are using the ``HTMLFrameMojit``, you configure your application to automatically insert the assets into the rendered view.
+You can refer to these assets in your templates, or if you are using the ``HTMLFrameMojit``, you configure your application to automatically insert the assets into the rendered view.

 Syntax